Nathan-Butler7/post-install-config/README.md

 <b>6.
 Configure Users</b> <br />

-- Next, we will create a customer who will be used to submit tickets to the help desk.
-Our customer name will be "karen".
+- Next, we will create a customer's who will be used to submit tickets to the help desk.
+Our customer name will be "Karen".
 - To start, go to Agent Panel -> Users -> Click "Add New User".

 ![image](https://github.com/user-attachments/assets/e1b47588-8528-43ae-b5ac-8fec5d58db61)